-And remember, The Huneycutt Group is here to help with expert advice and customized insurance solutions.
+And if you need help sorting through your options, The Huneycutt Group is your local agent, here to help with exploring builders risk insurance solutions.

 What Residential Builders Risk Covers

-• The physical structure: Whether it’s a new build or a significant remodel, the main structure under construction is protected.
+- The physical structure: Whether it’s a full new construction or a major remodel, the covered property under construction is protected.

-• Materials and supplies: Building materials stored on-site, in transit, or temporarily off-site are included in the coverage.
+- Materials and supplies: Building materials stored on-site, in transit, or in temporary storage are included in the policy covers section.

-• Equipment: Tools and equipment used in the construction process can also be covered, depending on the policy.
+- Equipment: Tools and equipment used during construction may be covered depending on the policy.

 Who Needs Builders Risk Insurance

-• Homeowners: If you are the land owner or you’re managing a renovation or custom home build, you may need this coverage to protect your financial interest.
+- Homeowners / property owners: If you own the land or you’re managing the project, you likely need coverage to protect your investment.

 Why A Homeowner Needs A Builders Risk Policy